Developer

 • Properties and content snippet

-Search uses both full text search and semantic search to find and rank the best results.
+Search uses both title search and semantic search to find and rank the best results.

 Example prompt: "Find all Painting objects related to Claude Monet."